Ljubljana is the perfect destination for a relaxing city break.

-If you’re looking to make the most of your stay in Ljubljana, have expert and friendly locals show you the way – from pub crawls, to architecture walks, to food and wine tours, there’s a lot you can learn about Ljubljana’s vibrant culture in a short city break.
+If you’re looking to make the most of your stay in Ljubljana, have expert and friendly locals show you the way – from pub crawls to food and wine tours, there’s a lot you can learn about Ljubljana’s vibrant culture in a short city break.

 Best hotels in Ljubljana’s City Center

 ★Top Pick: Urban Hotel lies just outside the historic old town and in the middle of the hip city center where you’ll find rows of restaurants, bars, and shops to keep you busy during your stay.
 You’ll also get to enjoy spacious rooms, a lounge area, and friendly staff.
-Double rooms start at EUR 84/night.
 They also have family rooms for bigger groups.

 With Ljubljana being so compact and walkable, you really don’t have to stay in the city center, especially if you’re planning to stay for more than a couple of days.
 By staying in the city center’s outskirts, you’ll get to experience a calmer, more local living side of Ljubljana.

 Krakovo and Trnovo are Ljubljana’s fun and trendy neighborhoods.
-It’s near enough the city center to be able to enjoy the city’s prime cultural hotspots but detached enough to develop its own mood and vibe.
-You’ll find a village-like atmosphere in Krakovo and Trnovo, with trendy bars and restaurants, as well as chill hang-out spots for the city’s expat and student population.
+You’ll find a village-like atmosphere, trendy bars and restaurants, as well as chill hang-out spots for the city’s expat and student population.
 It’s a great place to stay if you’re looking for those hidden gems and hole-in-the-wall places you only discover once you’ve traveled to a destination.

 Best hotels in Krakovo and Trnovo, Ljubljana

-If you’re craving for a more intimate stay, check out the Central Apartments.
+If you’re craving a more intimate stay, check out the Central Apartments.
 It’s your own home away from home along a quiet street, with free parking, and a comfortable walking distance from the historical sights.
-Studios start at EUR 82/night.

 Koseze lies to the northwest of the city center, near the beautiful Tivoli Park, and a 10-minute drive or bus ride away from the historic old town.
 It’s the perfect base if you’re looking for somewhere intimate and peaceful, with plenty of opportunities for hikes and outdoor activities.